What is a Junior ISA?

 - Your child will have access to Foresters Membership Benefits at no additional cost

-- Money has potential to grow through being invested in a top performing With Profits fund
+- Money has the potential to grow through being invested in a top performing With Profits fund

 You should be aware that your child may get back less than you have paid in.
 Tax rules might change and depend on individual circumstances.
 Bonuses are not guaranteed.
 Member benefits are not regulated by the Financial Conduct Authority or the Prudential Regulation Authority.